COVID-19: remote delivery options

-Social engineering penetration tests provide a basis on which to highlight issues with operating procedures and to develop targeted staff awareness training.
+Social engineering testing provides a basis for highlighting issues with operating procedures and developing targeted staff awareness training.

 A social engineering penetration test will help you:

 - Establish the publicly available information that an attacker could obtain about your organisation;

 - Evaluate how susceptible your employees are to social engineering attacks;

 - Determine the effectiveness of your information security policy and your cyber security controls at identifying and preventing social engineering attacks; and

 - Develop a targeted security awareness training programme.